opendocsg/slw-judgments-backfill/2009_SGHC_45/report.md

  An invention shall be taken to involve an inventive step if it is not obvious to a person skilled in the art, having regard to any matter which forms part of the state of the art by virtue only of section 14(2) and without having regard to section 14(3).

-On this aspect, our Court of Appeal in _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd_ [2008] 1 SLR 335 has again adopted the oft-cited four-step test laid down by the English Court of Appeal in _Windsurfing International Inc v Tabur Marine (Great Britain) Ltd_ [1985] RPC 59 at 73 (see [41] and [44] of our Court of Appeal’s judgment).
+On this aspect, our Court of Appeal in _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd_ <span class="citation">[2008] 1 SLR 335</span> has again adopted the oft-cited four-step test laid down by the English Court of Appeal in _Windsurfing International Inc v Tabur Marine (Great Britain) Ltd_ [1985] RPC 59 at 73 (see [41] and [44] of our Court of Appeal’s judgment).

 35     On this issue of inventive step, the defendant’s expert notes that the plaintiff’s patent states that in the prior art, inspection, pick up and rotation of the flip chip device had to be done sequentially or in successive steps since the pick up head would block the optical connection line between the camera and the flip chips.
 The plaintiff’s patent explains that the through opening in the pivoting part allows for such optical connection during rotation of the pivoting part through 90º or 270º.
 However, in the opinion of the defendant’s expert, the inspection angles of 90º and 270º are merely derived from the number of pick up heads used.
 The rotary pick up with two heads and a through opening in the ASA Patent and the National Semiconductor Patent would, like the plaintiff’s patent design, be similarly blocked at 0º and 180º.
 For the Matsushita Patent’s three pick up heads, the blockage would take place at 0º, 120º and 240º but the angles of 90º and 270º would be clear.
 For the four pick up heads system in the ASA Patent, the blockage takes place at 0º, 90º, 180º and 270º.